 The font you choose for your logo design plays a vital role in breaking or making your design.
 With millions of fonts available, it is definitely a difficult task to select an appropriate logo font for your business.
 The font selected by you sets the tone on your website as well as various types of business collaterals like business cards, letterheads, brochures, etc. That is why it is important to select a typeface that is not only easy to read but suits the primary objectives of your business in the best manner possible.

 While selecting a font, you should always consider whether it is suitable for the context that the logo is supposed to work with like, the industry and the standards that apply.
 Your primary aim should be to identify as well as understand the goals and needs of your business along with the intended audience.
-Different factors like attention span, demographics and age of the target audience should be considered before deciding upon a font for your logo.
+Different factors like attention span, demographics and age of the target audience should be considered before deciding upon a font for your logo design company.
 For example, if you have a restaurant or a retail store, you’ll probably opt for a professional, friendly and modern font suitable for people of all ages.
 On the other hand if you are a construction management company, you’ll include a strong, serious and formal font within your design.
 Likewise, if your business is all about products for women like shoes, bags, accessories, etc. then, the font has to be feminine in nature with a touch of elegance and delicacy.
 Once you have identified the objective of your design, choice of typefaces narrows down considerably.

 Although there are numerous font categories available but the most common are: